donghongwan/quantum-sentinel/README.md

 # quantum-sentinel
 Quantum Sentinel is an advanced cybersecurity framework that utilizes quantum key distribution and AI-driven threat detection to provide unparalleled protection for sensitive data.
+This repository contains the core algorithms, encryption protocols, and AI models that power the Quantum Sentinel system, along with documentation and examples for seamless integration into existing infrastructures.

+Join us in revolutionizing cybersecurity for the quantum age!

 # Quantum Sentinel